 By organising this course in this way it allows students to take their own time to develop into practitioners, if that is what they choose to do.
 It is not necessary therefore to do four years in sequence... i.e. a break of a year or two can be taken.

 Each year is made up of eight 3-day modules, a total of 24 training days, and offers a mixed learning environment of new students, continuing students and apprentices.
 The theory and therapeutic method are complex and this learning format allows students to tailor their own pace, continually deepening their understanding through collaboration with those more experienced.
-The main trainer for this course is Vivian Broughton, and assistant trainers are Claire Newall, Maria Green and Kate Collier.
+The main trainer for this course is Vivian Broughton, and the assistant trainer is Claire Newall.
 (See Personnel Page).

 In order to take up an Apprenticeship place, students are required to have completed a minimum of two full years (48 full days) on the course, and can take up an Apprentice place for a maximum of two years.
 In order to take up an Apprentice place please contact Vivian direct.